gjwgit/innerpod/README.md

-To record your sessions the tap on **LOGIN** to connect to your Solid Pod., If you yet to have a WebID and a Solid Pod then you can **REGISTER** to sign up for your personally private Solid Pod hosted, for example, on https://pods.solidcommunity.au.
+To record your sessions the tap on **LOGIN** to connect to your Solid Pod., If you yet to have a WebID and a Solid Pod then you can **REGISTER** to sign up for your personally private Solid Pod hosted, for example, on [Solid Community AU Pods](https://pods.solidcommunity.au).
 All data is encrypted on the Pod and only you have access to the data on your device, unless you explicitly share the data.

 After tapping on **LOGIN** the app will establish a connection to your Solid Pod.
 Once a connection is made then the session will be logged